 How to Store & Reheat Leftovers

-This also makes for a great breakfast side – add a spoonful of the casserole to a large skillet before cooking a couple eggs in the same pan.
+- To reheat: Individual servings reheat well in the microwave but you can also reheat the entire pan in the oven.
+Just cover and bake until heated through.
+Leftovers also make for a great breakfast side — add a spoonful of the casserole to a large skillet before cooking a couple eggs in the same pan.
 It gets a beautiful crisp crust to it, and even more so if you melt a little butter in the pan first!

-More Hotdish & Casserole Recipes:
+More Hotdish & Casserole Recipes

 Cheesy Hashbrown Casserole